shrusti0247/ip-passport-studio/docs/Minor_Project_Report_Outline.md

   - Confirmed deletion and non-existence after deletion.
 - These APIs will later be used by the frontend dashboard to show the user’s IP Passports and detail view.

-Day 7 – File Upload & Hashing APIs
+## Day 7 – File Upload & Hashing APIs

-Installed and configured Multer in passportRoutes.js to enable file uploads.
+- Installed and configured **Multer** in `passportRoutes.js` to enable file uploads.

-Added uploads/ directory to store uploaded files and updated .gitignore to prevent pushing large files.
+- Added an `uploads/` directory to store uploaded files locally, and updated `.gitignore` to prevent large files from being committed.

-Implemented new API route:
+- Implemented a new API route:

+  - `POST /api/passport/upload`
-POST /api/passport/upload – handles uploading a file + metadata and creates an IP Passport entry.
+    Handles uploading a file + metadata and automatically creates an IP Passport entry in MongoDB.

-Extended passport creation to:
+- Extended passport creation logic to:

-Save uploaded file in uploads/ folder.
+  - Store the uploaded file inside the `uploads/` folder.

-Generate a SHA-256 hash of the file using Node's crypto and fs modules.
+  - Generate a **SHA-256 file hash** using Node’s `crypto` and `fs` modules.

-Store file path + hash + metadata + owner inside MongoDB.
+  - Save file path + hash + metadata + owner ID inside MongoDB.

-Tested the upload functionality using Postman (since Thunder Client doesn’t support file uploads).
+- Successfully tested full file upload workflow using **Postman**:
+  - Sent form-data request with file + title + description + assetType + owner.

-Verified successful creation of a new Passport document in MongoDB, including file details and generated hash.
+  - Verified new Passport entries in MongoDB Atlas with correct file path & hash.

-This completes the backend’s core IP Passport logic for real digital assets.
+- This completes the full backend pipeline for **secure file-based IP Passport generation**.